Here Comes Your Man: Release and reception

 "Here Comes Your Man" was released as a single in June 1989, and the song's music video received some airplay on MTV.
-The cover image, chosen by Francis, comes from a photograph that cover designer Simon Larbalestier took of a bull terrier for a gallery showing.
+The cover image, chosen by Francis, comes from a photograph that cover designer Simon Larbalestier took of a Bull Terrier for a gallery showing.
 Pixies rarely played "Here Comes Your Man" at concerts or at promotional events.
 Music writer Ben Sisario described this stance as "vintage college-rock 'tude—the hit, the pop song, should be avoided as inauthentic, while the aggro, anticommercial song represents legitimacy."
 Ivo Watts-Russell stated if Black Francis had been possibly persuaded to release the version of the song recorded during the session for the "Gigantic" single—which he described as "totally streamlined and ready for radio"—that "maybe if a major label company was able to convince people to take a more commercial route, maybe Pixies would have sold a whole bunch more records than they did.
 But those steps were just not required back in 1989".
 The song reached number three on the U.S. Billboard Modern Rock Tracks chart.

 Joey Santiago later recalled: "The tour manager asked, 'Hey, Arsenio Hall wants you to come on the show.'
 We said, 'Well, what do they want to hear?'
 He said, 'Here Comes Your Man.'
 No way.
 We told them we would love to go on, only if we did the song 'Tame'.
 And they said, 'No, thank you.'"

 In popular culture

 The song makes an appearance in the 2009 romantic comedy film (500) Days of Summer, where it is sung by the main character Tom Hansen in a karaoke bar.
 Other appearances include the films Say It Isn't So (2001), Stuck on You (2003), Deuce Bigalow: European Gigolo (2005), and Daddy's Home (2015).
-It also appeared in the "Hardly Kirk-ing" episode of The Simpsons (2013) and episodes 9 and 10 of Mr. Mercedes (2017).
+It also appeared in the "Hardly Kirk-ing" episode of The Simpsons (2013), episodes 9 and 10 of Mr. Mercedes (2017), and the series finale of Stranger Things (2025).

 The song was featured in a Citi commercial in 2017.
 The following year, the song made an appearance on the June 11 episode of the BBC magazine show The One Show, playing over a montage of Michael Crawford's career.